This post will cover the HHC Company Commander duties, responsibilities and job description.

 Two Types of HHC Units

-Speaking from personal experience, I’ve really noticed two different types of headquarters and headquarters companies during my 15 years in the military.
+Speaking from personal experience, I’ve noticed two different types of headquarters and headquarters companies during my 15 years in the military.
 They are administrative and operational.
 I will explain more below (these are not doctrinal terms).

 These are often the HHC and HHD commanders assigned to battalions outside of the combat arms world, or HHC companies assigned to echelons at the brigade level and higher.
 In most cases, these companies have more of an administrative role than an operational role.
 These units are comprised of the staff sections for their higher unit along with a few other Soldiers.
 In most cases, these commands are considered “inferior” to that of a line company in the same unit.
-I’m not saying the commander isn’t as good of a leader as a line Company Commander, I just believe that commanding a line company looks better on paper (and for career advancement).
+I’m not saying the commander isn’t as good of a leader as a line Company Commander, I just believe that commanding a line company is 100x better on paper (and for career advancement).

-Tips for Success for HHC Commanders
+Tips for Success for HHC Company Commanders

 If you are in command or about to take command of a HHC, I can share a few tips for success that will make your job easier.